 Worldwide, more than 40 million tons of waste from electrical and electronic equipment (WEEE) are collected every year.
 Such material is a valuable source of metals and other materials.
 Considering the previously quite low collecting rates – approx. 45 % in the EU – this carries huge potential due to enhanced collection concepts.
 In most parts of the world, the collection rates are even lower.
 Professional recycling offers not only environmental benefits but also economic incentives.

-The central component of SMS group’s WEEE recycling concepts is either the BlueSmelter and/or the Top Blown Rotary Converter (TBRC).
-Compared, the BlueSmelter can also handle lower grade WEEE with higher organic contents.
-The concept of the BlueSmelter had been successfully demonstrated at an industrial size demonstration plant and resulted in a new generation bath smelting furnace, applying a high speed SIS- /injector.
-In these industrial scale trials, various WEEE qualities had been treated.
-The test confirmed high metal recovery rates and low emission levels (in particular NOx).
-Furthermore, the SIS was also tested in a range of 0-100% with H2 as fuel successfully.
+The central component of SMS group’s WEEE recycling concepts is either the BlueSmelter and/or the top blown rotary converter (TBRC).
+Compared, the BlueSmelter can also handle lower-grade WEEE with higher organic contents.
+The concept of the BlueSmelter had been successfully demonstrated at an industrial size demonstration plant and resulted in a new generation bath smelting furnace, applying a high-speed SIS/injector.
+In these industrial-scale trials, various WEEE qualities were treated.
+The test confirmed high metal recovery rates and low emission levels (particularly for NOx).
+Furthermore, the SIS was also tested successfully in a range of 0–100 % with H2 as fuel.
 The flame characteristics (such as length, temperature) were quite similar, when using natural gas or H2 as a substitution.

-This plant is designed to process about 4,000 tons of printed circuit boards every year to LME/LBMA grade metals, such as copper, nickel, silver, gold, and platinum.
-For future expansion, it the installation of a BlueSmelter is considered to allow the processing of low grade WEEE and to increase the overall plant capacity.
+This plant is designed to process about 4,000 tons of printed circuit boards every year to LME/LBMA-grade metals, such as copper, nickel, silver, gold, and platinum.
+For future expansion, the installation of a BlueSmelter is being considered, to allow the processing of low-grade WEEE and to increase the overall plant capacity.